hlzz/mirror/README.md

 [MVSNet](https://github.com/YoYo000/MVSNet): Depth Inference for Unstructured Multi-view Stereo

 ### Change Log:
+#### 10/17/2020
+Put the [model files](https://drive.google.com/file/d/1r33iwwAuAGu7JsFBmriK9DYReaxNyvn-/view?usp=sharing) on google drive instead of aws S3.
+Please refer to the official GL3D dataset [page](https://github.com/lzx551402/GL3D) for downloading training and test data, in case the data links in this page are broken.

 #### 06/13/2019
 Add training script and training data compatible with the python script.